hankpeeples/nix_dots/README.md

 # [NixOS](https://nixos.org/) configuration and other dotfiles

+**This config is based on [julius-boettger's](https://github.com/julius-boettger/dotfiles).** Full credit to him.
+I have only slightly changed some config settings for my personal setup.
+Everything past this line was beautifly written and create by him.

+_All installation procedures and config references should still work as listed below._

 ### Credit
 - My [Awesome](https://awesomewm.org/) config is based on the "rainbow" theme of [awesome-copycats](https://github.com/lcpz/awesome-copycats)
 - My [Rofi](https://github.com/lbonn/rofi) themes are based on the "rounded" theme of [rofi-themes-collection](https://github.com/newmanls/rofi-themes-collection)